MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 - MEF 153: IP/IPVPN Schema/Guide for SOAM
 - MEF 154: SD-WAN Schema/Guide for SOAM

-Figure 3 presents the relationship between the Fault Mamagement API entities and the fault management specification model.
+Figure 3 presents the relationship between the Fault Management API entities and the fault management specification model.
 The `ServiceSpecificConfiguration` serves as an extension point for configuring service-specific fault parameters.
 On the other hand, the